perone/Pyevolve/docs/source/graphs.rst

 the best individual raw score and the worst individual raw score.
 The second graph shows the difference between the best individual fitness score and the worst individual fitness score
-Both subplost shows the generation on the x-axis and the score difference in the y-axis.
+Both subplots show the generation on the x-axis and the score difference in the y-axis.

 This graph was generated using: ::